Copyright 2005 Rick Harrison

 We often fail to grant the same inference to intelligent design in biology that we would immediately allow everywhere else.
 Why?
 It can only be because of decades of atheistic propaganda that originated in Darwin’s time when science was unable to reach to the complexities of human biology at all.
 All science could see then was the equivalent of a single mudslide: the cell was thought to be filled with nothing more than a sort of nondescript goo called protoplasm.
 We knew it was a near miracle that the body did what it did, but since the complex internal designs of the cell and the genome were invisible to us, we said the only thing we could say: “That’s what the protoplasm does.”
 So, you have a bunch of happy fish at the end of a mudslide, so what?
 We know better than that now, and we can certainly do better.
 The design inference is not religion; it is common sense, and good science.

 Could there really be intelligently designed creations in nature?
 If so, how do we know them when we see them?
 The answers to these questions that I propose for the reader’s discerned contemplation are “yes” and “the same way we know them anywhere else.”
-I say “propose for your discernment” as opposed to “demonstrate” or “prove” because the design inference, while fairly easy to validate when dealing with artificial machines, is philosophically more tricky when dealing with nature.
+I say, “propose for your discernment” as opposed to “demonstrate” or “prove” because the design inference, while fairly easy to validate when dealing with artificial machines, is philosophically trickier when dealing with nature.

 Outside of nature the design inference becomes much easier, and it is not just because of decades of propaganda.
 There is a genuine intuitive difference between manmade machines and natural nonliving machines (there are precious few of these and they are quite simple) or biological machines, though one finds oneself at somewhat of a loss to explain it.